vizdahero/BTC-DATA-app/README.md

 ## Why did you do that?

-I wanted a tool that would allow me to collect all information about Bitcoin in one app with a few additional functions
+I wanted a app that would allow me to collect all information about Bitcoin in one, with a few additional functions